Teaching in the AI Era

 • Lead a class discussion about generative AI tools in your area of expertise, such as emerging areas of AI use or creative applications of AI tools in business settings.

 • Review your course’s assignments and assessments in light of generative AI tools and make adjustments.
-If students might use AI tools productively to help them complete your coursework, you might consider more explicitly inviting and guiding students’ use of generative AI tools.
+If students might use AI tools productively to help them complete your coursework, consider more explicitly inviting and guiding students’ use of generative AI tools.
 If students may be able to use AI tools in unpermitted ways, consider adjusting your coursework according to design practices that help improve learning and have an added benefit of incentivizing academic honesty.
-This could include connecting assignments to in-class discussions, breaking assignments into parts, and incorporating lower stakes practice.
+This could include breaking assignments into parts, providing in-class guidance and opportunities for practice, and clarifying why students are being asked to grapple with difficult work without AI supports.

 Not sure where to start?
 See our tips for Starting Small with AI in the Classroom.